 Social media can exacerbate cyberbullying, with about 37% of young people experiencing online bullying.
 The anonymity and widespread reach of social media platforms allow bullies to target their victims relentlessly, contributing to feelings of insecurity and low self-esteem.

 Moreover, nearly 34% of students report experiencing cyberbullying during their lifetime as a result of harmful interactions on social networking sites.
-This harmful behavior adversely affects the mental well-being of individuals, leading to increased levels of anxiety and reduced self-esteem.
+These harmful interactions can damage interpersonal relationships and adversely affect the mental well-being of individuals, leading to increased levels of anxiety and reduced self-esteem.

-Furthermore, the constant connectivity provided by social media platforms exposes individuals to a greater risk of encountering hurtful or aggressive content.
+Furthermore, the constant connectivity provided by social media platforms exposes individuals to a greater risk of encountering hurtful or aggressive content, which can lead to unhealthy social media use.
 Disturbingly, approximately 58% of children admit someone has been mean or cruel to them in cyberspace.

 Body image dissatisfaction is also prevalent; studies indicate that over half (53%) have felt bad about themselves after seeing images on popular social networks like Facebook and Instagram.

-These experiences not only damage the mental health but also contribute significantly towards low self-esteem among young users.
+These experiences not only damage the mental health but also contribute significantly towards low self-esteem among young users, affecting their interpersonal relationships.

 The personal stories shared by many individuals showcase how detrimental exposure to prolonged cyberbullying through various social media channels can be.
 With an increasing number reporting instances where they received threatening messages or were targets for spreading rumors online – it’s evident that these issues warrant immediate attention and action.